cs23m004/da6401_assignment2/README.md

 This project provides training pipelines for image classification using CNN and VGG16 architectures with hyperparameter tuning support via Weights & Biases (WandB).

 ### Files Included
+- `WandbpartA.ipynb`: ipynb file for training sweeps for part A.
 - `TrainA.py`: Trains a custom CNN model with configurable architecture using WandB sweeps.
 - `TrainB.py`: Fine-tunes a VGG16 model with configurable classifier layers, integrated with WandB.